Capture of Savannah: British preparations

-In June and July 1778 Clinton removed his troops from Philadelphia back to New York.
+From June to July 1778, Clinton moved his troops from Philadelphia back to New York.
 In November, after dealing with the threat of a French fleet off New York and Newport, Rhode Island, Clinton turned his attention to the South.
-He organized a force of about 3,000 men in New York and sent orders to Saint Augustine, the capital of East Florida, where Brigadier General Augustine Prevost was to organize all available men and Indian agent John Stuart was to rally the local Creek and Cherokee warriors to assist in operations against Georgia.
+He organized a force of about 3,000 men in New York and sent orders to Saint Augustine, Florida, where Brigadier-General Augustine Prévost was to organize all available men and Indian agent John Stuart was to rally the local Muscogee and Cherokee warriors to assist in operations against Georgia.
 Clinton's basic plan, first proposed by Thomas Brown in 1776, began with the capture of the capital of Georgia, Savannah.

-Clinton gave command of the detachment from New York to Lieutenant Colonel Archibald Campbell.
-The force consisted of two battalions (the 1st and 2nd) of the 71st Regiment of Foot, the Hessian regiments von Wöllwarth and von Wissenbach, and four Loyalist units: one battalion from the New York Volunteers, two from DeLancey's Brigade, and one from Skinner's Brigade.
+Clinton gave command of the detachment from New York to Lieutenant-colonel Archibald Campbell.
+The force consisted of the 1st and 2nd battalions of the 71st Regiment of Foot, Hessian troops of von Wöllwarth's Grenadier Regiment and von Wissenbach's Garrison Regiment, and several Loyalist units which included a battalion of New York Volunteers, two battalions of DeLancey's Brigade, and one battalion from the New Jersey Volunteers.
 Campbell sailed from New York on November 26 and arrived off Tybee Island, near the mouth of the Savannah River, on December 23.

 American defenses

-The State of Georgia was defended by two separate forces.
-Units of the Continental Army were under the command of Major General Robert Howe, who was responsible for the defense of the entire South, while the state's militia companies were under the overall command of Georgia Governor John Houstoun.
-Howe and the Georgia authorities had previously squabbled over control of military expeditions against Prevost in East Florida, and those expeditions had failed.
-These failures led the Continental Congress to decide in September 1778 to replace Howe with Major General Benjamin Lincoln, who had negotiated militia participation in events surrounding the British defeat at Saratoga.
+Georgia was defended by two separate forces.
+Local Continental Army troops were under the command of Major-General Robert Howe, who was responsible for the defense of the entire South, and the state's militiamen were under the overall command of Governor John Houstoun.
+Howe and Georgia officials had previously squabbled over control of military expeditions against East Florida, which had resulted in failure.
+These failures led the Continental Congress to decide in September 1778 to replace Howe with Major-General Benjamin Lincoln, who had been involved in militia participation in the Saratoga campaign.
 Lincoln had not yet arrived when word reached Howe that Clinton was sending troops to Georgia.

-During November 1778, British raids into Georgia became more and more threatening to the state's population centers.
-Despite the urgency of the situation, Governor Houstoun refused to allow Howe to direct the movements of the Georgia Militia.
+In November 1778, British incursions into Georgia became more and more threatening to the state's population centers.
+Despite the urgency of the situation, Houstoun refused to allow Howe to direct the movements of the Georgia Militia.
 On November 18, Howe began marching south from Charleston, South Carolina with 550 Continental Army troops, arriving in Savannah late that month.
 He learned that Campbell had sailed from New York on December 6.
-On December 23 sails were spotted off Tybee Island.
-The next day, Governor Houstoun assigned 100 Georgia militia to Howe.
+On December 23, sails were spotted off Tybee Island.
+On the next day, Houstoun assigned 100 militiamen to Howe.

-A council of war decided to attempt a vigorous defense of Savannah, in spite of the fact that they were likely to be significantly outnumbered, hoping to last until Lincoln's troops arrived.
-Due to the large number of potential landing points, Howe was forced to hold most of his army in reserve until the British had actually landed.
+A council of war decided to attempt a vigorous defense of Savannah although it was thought that they were likely to be significantly outnumbered by the British and hoped to last until Lincoln's troops arrived.
+The large number of potential landing points forced Howe to hold most of his army in reserve until the British had actually landed.